cleanlab/cleanlab-studio/README.md

 **Data type** refers to the type of the field's values: string, integer, float, or boolean.

-Note that the integer type is *strict*, meaning floats will be rejected.
+Note that the integer type is partially *strict*, meaning floats that are equal to integers (e.g. `1.0`, `2.0`, etc) will be accepted, but floats like `0.8` and `1.5` will not.
 In contrast, the float type is *lenient*, meaning integers are accepted.
 Users should select the float type if the field may include float values.
 Note too that integers can have categorical and identifier feature types, whereas floats cannot.

-For booleans, the list of accepted values are: true/false, t/f, yes/no, and 1/0.
+For booleans, the list of accepted values are: true/false, t/f, yes/no, 1/0, 1.0/0.0.

 **Feature type** refers to the secondary type of the field, relating to how it is used in a machine learning model, such as whether it is: